 But Deputy Premier Suthep Thaugsuban said video footage of the violence in the capital showed the government was not to blame for the deaths of protesters.

 "In the past two days your aim has been to make people believe that the prime minister and I ordered the military to kill people," he said.

-"Your allegations are extremely unfair to those soldiers."'Can't hide the sky'
+"Your allegations are extremely unfair to those soldiers."